Daycare Acceptance Requirements

 We cannot accept/keep dogs with:

-- Inability to read other dogs’ body language, especially ‘Calming Signals’
+- Inability to read other dogs’ body language, especially ‘Calming Signals’ by persistently barking at, trying to mouth the other dog, pawing at, jumping on, and demanding the other dog’s attention

-- Inappropriate canine play behavior such as ‘Bullying’ or rough ‘off leash play’
+- Inappropriate canine play behavior such as ‘Bullying’ or rough ‘off leash

 We also require all dogs, over 6 months old, be spayed or neutered, with no exceptions.
 Again, this is for the safety and comfort of all our dogs.
 Un-neutered males can present with aggression, constant mounting of the other dogs causing fights, and frequent marking of the daycare walls, and fences.
 Un-spayed females can arouse male dogs, including neutered males.